Kong/docs.konghq.com/app/_hub/kong-inc/ldap-auth-advanced/index.md

       value_in_examples: 389
       description: |
         TCP port where the LDAP server is listening.
-389 is the default port for non-SSL LDAP and AD; 686 is the default port for SSL LDAP and AD.
+389 is the default port for non-SSL LDAP and AD.
+686 is the port required for SSL LDAP and AD.
 If `ldaps` is configured, you must use port 686.
     - name: ldap_password
       required: